 Diamondback Energy (FANG) Stock Sinks As Market Gains: What You Should Know

 Investors will be hoping for strength from FANG as it approaches its next earnings release, which is expected to be May 3, 2021.
-The company is expected to report EPS of $1.52, up 4.83% from the prior-year quarter.
-Meanwhile, our latest consensus estimate is calling for revenue of $884.55 million, down 1.61% from the prior-year quarter.
+In that report, analysts expect FANG to post earnings of $1.79 per share.
+This would mark year-over-year growth of 23.45%.
+Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $962.13 million, up 7.02% from the year-ago period.

-Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
-Over the past month, the Zacks Consensus EPS estimate has moved 16.39% higher.
-FANG is currently sporting a Zacks Rank of #1 (Strong Buy).
+The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
+It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
+The Zacks Consensus EPS estimate has moved 8.55% higher within the past month.
+FANG is holding a Zacks Rank of #1 (Strong Buy) right now.

-Valuation is also important, so investors should note that FANG has a Forward P/E ratio of 10.15 right now.
-Its industry sports an average Forward P/E of 11.03, so we one might conclude that FANG is trading at a discount comparatively.
+Investors should also note FANG's current valuation metrics, including its Forward P/E ratio of 10.19.
+This represents a premium compared to its industry's average Forward P/E of 9.88.

 You can find more information on all of these metrics, and much more, on Zacks.com.